AdilovicUna/Brain/README.md

 progress over time.

 ## How one session works:
-When the program is run, 2 things appear, ìEnter userî and ìAdd new userî.
+When the program is run, 2 things appear, ‚ÄúEnter user‚Äù and ‚ÄúAdd new user‚Äù.
 If a correct, already existing name is written, all data about that user is pulled from the text file previously-stored (and all new progress of the user will be added there as well).
 If the new user option is picked, it will create a new file with the username where all future data is stored.